-View a process definition
+View process definitions

 Click Automation > Process Definition to view the list of saved process definitions.
 Use the drop-down menu to select the process definitions to display: